 Half of the world’s population still lack access to essential health services.
 This lack of access causes unnecessary illness from preventable and treatable diseases and inhibits economic growth and security against disease outbreaks.
 Primary care is a cornerstone of universal health coverage and a priority investment in healthier, more productive populations, but more investment is needed.
 COVID-19 doesn't change this priority; strong primary care systems are critical now and after COVID-19.

-One Family Health (OFH) offers a sustainable solution to the problem of poor access to quality healthcare and helps under-served communities build health as an asset.
-Using a franchise model, OFH is building a network of primary care clinics that improve access to essential medicines and basic healthcare services in isolated communities.
-Owned and operated by skilled nurses, OFH clinics deliver high-quality care to treat and prevent the most common causes of community illness such as respiratory infections and parasites.
-OFH operates in Rwanda under a public-private partnership with the Ministry of Health
+OFH offers a sustainable solution to help governments achieve universal health coverage and help under-served communities build health as an asset.
+Through a franchise model, OFH enables nurses to become business owners that provide essential medicines and health services in isolated communities.
+OFH clinics deliver sustainable, high-quality treatment and prevention of the most common illnesses such as respiratory infections and parasites.
+OFH clinics educate on COVID19 prevention.

 |New Feature||OFH is seeking additional resources to support outreach and community education on COVID-19 prevention and PPE to ensure the continuity of critical primary care service provision through OFH health posts|